Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: Power Scaling Laws and Near-field Behaviors

-We now turn the attention to the mMIMO relay setup.
+We now turn the attention to the half-duplex mMIMO relay setup.
 We assume the destination is equipped with a lossless isotropic antenna located in the $XZ$-plane at distance $\delta$ from the center of the array with angle $\omega \in [-\pi/2,\pi/2]$, as shown in Fig.~\ref{figure_figure_from_above}.
 This means that it is located at $(\delta \sin(\omega), 0, \delta \cos(\omega))$.
-According to the geometry stated in Assumption~\ref{assumption2}, the destination is located at $(\delta \sin(\omega), 0, \delta \cos(\omega))$ and the $n$th transmit antenna at $(x_n,y_n,0)$, where $x_n$ and $y_n$ are defined in \eqref{eq:xn} and \eqref{eq:yn}, respectively.
-From Lemma~\ref{lemma1}, it follows that the channel $g_n=|g_n| e^{-j\psi_n}$ from the $n$th antenna to the destination is given by
+According to the geometry stated in Assumption~\ref{assumption2}, the destination is located at $(\delta \sin(\omega), 0, \delta \cos(\omega))$ and the $n$th transmit antenna at $(x_n,y_n,0)$, where $x_n$ and $y_n$ are defined in \eqref{eq:xn} and \eqref{eq:yn}, respectively. {We assume each antenna is sufficiently small to radiate the signal isotropically into the half-plane in front of it.\footnote{This property holds for antennas with $a\leq \lambda/4$ for essentially the same reason as the approximation in Lemma~\ref{lemma1} being tight in this interval.
+An illustration of the radiation pattern for $a=\lambda/5$ is found in \cite[Fig.~2]{Ozdogan2019a}.} From Lemma~\ref{lemma1}, it follows that the channel $g_n=|g_n| e^{-j\psi_n}$ from the $n$th antenna to the destination is given by}